CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Ne_Nc-ratio.md

 ---
 layout: default
-title: How to get the Ne/Nc ratio and when NOT to use it
+title: How to get the Ne/Nc ratio and when the ration CAN'T be used
 parent: How to - guides
 nav_order: 5
 ---